Under healthy conditions, the body maintains a relatively stable temperature of around 98.6˚F or 37˚C.

 - work outdoors in cold weather

-- practice snowsports, watersports, and other types of outdoor activities
+- practice snowsports, watersports, or other outdoor activities

 - are at home during winter weather, especially older people